vectorete/siem-project-splunk-snort-ossec/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### 💿 Environment <a id="environment"></a>
-#### 💻 NetinVm <a id="netinvm"></a>
+#### 💻 NETinVM <a id="netinvm"></a>
-NetinVm, a VMWare machine, was selected because of its user-friendly capability to create isolated environments, being perfect for testing and educational purposes, which also doesn't affect actual systems.
+NETinVM, a VMWare machine, was selected because of its user-friendly capability to create isolated environments, being perfect for testing and educational purposes, which also doesn't affect actual systems.
 Being able to host multiple virtual machines allows extensive network simulations, which is essential for this laboratory arrangement, notably employing a 3-legged DMZ network design.
   - **Network Topology**:
 <div align="center">
     <a href="https://github.com/vectorete/siem-project-splunk-snort-ossec">